-This should be read by all users of Overseas Trade in Goods Statistics (OTS).
-It is the statement of the Suppressions Policy of the Trade Statistics area of HM Revenue & Customs (HMRC).
+This is important to read if you use Overseas Trade in Goods Statistics (OTS).
+It is the statement of the Suppressions Policy of the Trade Statistics area of HM Revenue and Customs (HMRC).

 A suppression is the concealing of potentially disclosive information from the public.
-OTS data published by HMRC is potentially disclosive.
+OTS data published by HMRC can fall into that category.

-- reveal the commercial activities of a business, or
+- reveal the commercial activities of a business

-- if published be against the national interest.
+- be against the national interest if published

 It may therefore be necessary to withhold the publication of such statistics.
-This disclosive data would then be aggregated to a higher level of detail so that such inferences could not be made.
+This disclosive data is then aggregated to a higher level of detail.
+This is so that such inferences are not made.

 Aim of this policy

-HMRC aims to ensure that users or disseminators of published trade in goods statistics data are aware of the following:
+HMRC aims to ensure that users or sharers of published trade in goods statistics data are aware of the following:

-- what suppressions are, the reasons for suppressing data, and the differences between the types of suppression;
+- the differences between the types of suppression

-- how applications for suppression can be made and evaluated;
+- how applications for suppressions can be made

-- how reviews of suppressions are conducted including the nature of correspondence between HMRC and businesses.
+- how reviews of suppressions get reviewed (including any correspondence between HMRC and businesses)

 There are two main types of Confidentiality System used in Official Statistics.